jnevesbriard/jnevesbriard.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a neurocritical care physician-scientist who aims to improve the outcomes of individuals with acute and severe brain injury such as subarachnoid hemorrhage, intracerebral hemorrhage, ischemic stroke and status epilepticus.

-## Background
+## Bio

-I obtained my undergraduate degree in chemistry at McGill University and my medical degree at Université de Montréal.
-During my postgraduate medical education at Université de Montréal, I completed training in the neurology, critical care medicine and clinician-investigator programs, and I obtained my master's degree in epidemiology and certification in electroencephalography.
-I am currently a postdoctoral research fellow in the Disorders of Consciousness Lab in the Department of Neurology at Columbia University.
+I am a neurologist, intensivist and clinical epidemiologist.
+My current area of research is multimodal prediction of recovery from coma and other acute disorders of consciousness after severe brain injury.

 ## Interests

-My research currently focuses on these themes:
-- Infratentorial stroke and the isolated brainstem death construct among patients suspected of death by neurologic criteria;
-- Impact of sedative and analgesic medications on consciousness assessment in critically ill individuals;
-- Prediction of functional recovery from acute disorders of consciousness.
+My research currently focuses on the implications of sedative and analgesic medications on consciousness assessment and prognostication in critically ill individuals.
+I have a general interest in prediction of functional recovery from acute disorders of consciousness and in precision neurocritical care.
+My previous area of research was death determination by neurologic criteria.

-I also have interests in ICU electroencephalography, management of status epilepticus, and end-of-life care in the ICU.

 ### Selected Publications